AdisonTech/adison-gateway/README.md

 * cd adison-gateway
 * npm install
 * cp config.js.example config.js
-* edit config.js as needed
+* edit config.js as needed.
+Defaults should work if cloud app is running on the same machine as the gateway.
 * node app.js

 After the gateway is started, you should the site appear in the cloud UI.